karel-brinda/MiniPhy/README.md

 ### 4d.
 List of workflow commands

-MOF-Compress is executed via [GNU Make](https://www.gnu.org/software/make/), which handles all parameters and passes them to Snakemake.
+MiniPhy is executed via [GNU Make](https://www.gnu.org/software/make/), which handles all parameters and passes them to Snakemake.
 Here's a list of all implemented commands (to be executed as `make {command}`):